Packerland Veterinary Center Packerland Veterinary Center Packerland Veterinary Center

 Intervertebral Disc Disease (IVDD)

-Dogs, and to a lesser extent cats, are often affected by disc problems.
+Dogs, and to a lesser extent cats, can be affected by spinal disc problems.
 There are three areas that are most commonly affected; the neck, the mid-back region and the lower back.
 Presenting signs can vary from simple mild discomfort all the way to complete paralysis of either the rear or all four limbs.

 A disc is a structure that acts like a shock absorber between each of the bones of the spinal column.
 Many breeds of dogs, usually the smaller breeds, begin to develop degenerative changes to the disc early in life.
 The outer tough portion of the disc becomes friable, so that a simple injury may cause a tear, allowing the inner normally gelatinous material to escape and put pressure on the outlying spinal cord.

 Treatment of disc problems varies from simple restriction of exercise and anti-inflammatory medications for mildly affected patients, all the way to surgical procedures for patients where the spinal cord has been compromised more severely.
 The aim of treating a patient with a spinal injury is an attempt to prevent irreversible damage to the spinal cord.
 Dogs that have lost a significant amount of their ability to use their legs are often immediate surgical candidates.
-We operate these patients on an emergency basis in order to give us the best chance of preserving the spinal cord and preventing permanent damage.
+We utilize tools such as CT and Myelogram to pinpoint the area of concern and operate these patients on an emergency basis in order to give us the best chance of preserving the spinal cord and preventing permanent damage.
 The particular type of surgery (Cervical Slot, Laminectomy) would depend upon the location of the injury.